-2022 REALTORS® Association of Indian River County Past President, 2021 and 2022 Florida REALTORS® and RAIRC Honor Society Member!
+2022 REALTORS® Association of Indian River County Past President, 2021, 2022 and 2023 Florida REALTORS® and RAIRC Honor Society Member!

 Living in Vero Beach, Florida